C1RCSAW/CustomFurniturePM/README.md

-# Sinatra-Furniture-Project-Management
+# CustomFurniturePM

 A web application for makers to manage custom furniture projects.
 Users can register accounts, add/view/edit/delete clients, and add/view/edit/delete projects for each client.

 ## Development

-Sinatra-Furniture-Project-Management requires bundler for all of its gem dependencies.
+CustomFurniturePM requires bundler for all of its gem dependencies.
 If you do not already have it installed, run

 ```$ gem install bundler```